WordExplain

 "Zwingli was, of course, a supersessionist.
 Since there is only one covenant, the Jews were the people of God in the Old Testament; but 'now when we who are Gentiles are God's people and the Jews are cut off, there is only one people of God, not two.'"
 The author concludes that "Zwingli does not entertain the idea that Israel has a national future" (p.
 85).

 Zwingli desired to see all Swiss cantons become Reformed, but only about half of them did so.
 There were two "Wars of Kappel" between the Roman Catholic and Swiss cantons.
-The second War of Kappel began when "Zwingli's Christian Civil Union applied a food bloockade on the Roman Catholic cantons" (p.
+The second War of Kappel began when "Zwingli's Christian Civil Union applied a food blockade on the Roman Catholic cantons" (p.
 87).
 On October 11, 1531, 7,000 Roman Catholic troops attacked Zurich.
 Zurich was unprepared, and the battle lasted only a few minutes.
-500 Zurichers, inclulding twenty-four pastors, and Zwingli himself ... were slaughtered.
+500 Zurichers, including twenty-four pastors, and Zwingli himself ... were slaughtered.
 The victorious Catholics found Zwingli's body and burned it

 (p.
 87).
 I am reminded of Jesus' warning to Peter, "Put your sword back in its place; for all those who take up the sword shall perish by the sword" (Matt.
 26:52).